Ground segment: Transmission and reception

 Signals to be uplinked to a spacecraft must first be extracted from ground network packets, encoded to baseband, and modulated, typically onto an intermediate frequency (IF) carrier, before being up-converted to the assigned radio frequency (RF) band.
 The RF signal is then amplified to high power and carried via waveguide to an antenna for transmission.
 In colder climates, electric heaters or hot air blowers may be necessary to prevent ice or snow buildup on the parabolic dish.

 Received ("downlinked") signals are passed through a low-noise amplifier (often located in the antenna hub to minimize the distance the signal must travel) before being down-converted to IF; these two functions may be combined in a low-noise block downconverter.
 The IF signal is then demodulated, and the data stream extracted via bit and frame synchronization and decoding.
 Data errors, such as those caused by signal degradation, are identified and corrected where possible.
 The extracted data stream is then packetized or saved to files for transmission on ground networks.
 Ground stations may temporarily store received telemetry for later playback to control centers, often when ground network bandwidth is not sufficient to allow real-time transmission of all received telemetry.
+They may support delay-tolerant networking.

 A single spacecraft may make use of multiple RF bands for different telemetry, command, and payload data streams, depending on bandwidth and other requirements.